FrVaBe/degraph/degraph-visualization-test/README.md

 ![packages](src/main/degraph/yed/packagesWithoutCycle.png)

-Of course you should better fix the code instead the Degraph configuration but here I wanted to document how to exclude sources from the Degraph analysis ;-)
+Of course you should better fix the code instead of the Degraph configuration but here I wanted to document how to exclude sources from the Degraph analysis ;-)

 All in all using **Degraph** with **yed** is not a "plug and play" solution.
 A little setup and work has to be done, but in the end the result is remarkable.